-The study of music, understanding the various notes, tones and notations through practice, is called music theory.
+The study of music, understanding the various notes, tones and music notations through practice, is called music theory.
 Through the ages, music theory has evolved by observing various music composers and instrument players and understanding how they create and play music.

-Music theory also involves studying and analysing the basic building blocks of music like the rhythm, form, harmony, the pitch, etc. On the philosophical side, it also describes the beliefs and concepts related to music.
+Music theory also involves studying and analysing the basic building blocks of music like rhythm, form, harmony, pitch, etc. On the philosophical side, it also describes the beliefs and concepts related to music.
 Some people, especially those involved in Indian classical music, believe that music helps you connect spiritually.

 Looking at it strictly from a scientific or technical perspective, one can say that the study of any kind of sonic occurrences, even silence, can be considered to be music theory.

 Learn the basics of music theory online, and master the theoretical basis of western music, from the blues to pop, metal, and more.

 I used to think that the term musicology was something that Prince used to name one of his albums.
 Turns out, it’s not just that.

 Musicology is the core study of how music works and music theory is one of its subfields.
 Considering the fact that musicology is a sub-field in itself which is a part of the field of arts, we can estimate how infinite the study of music can be.
 It requires perseverance, passion and dedication to learn it.